 Charles Neville Of The Neville Brothers Dies At 79

+Updated 3:21 p.m., April 27 with more detailed information on Charles Neville's passing.

-Charles Neville, saxophonist of New Orleans giants The Neville Brothers, died Thursday in Massachusetts at the age of 79 from pancreatic cancer.
-The news was first reported by The Advocate and later acknowledged by colleagues and family on social media.
+Charles Neville, saxophonist of New Orleans giants The Neville Brothers, died Thursday in Huntington, Mass. at the age of 79, a representative confirmed to NPR Music.
+The cause was pancreatic cancer.
+The news was first reported by The Advocate.

 Charles Neville was the second-oldest of four brothers, all of whom would go on to form that legendary, eponymous and definitional Crescent City band.